 While you can also do this by building and running your own solution, it isn't recommend it unless you’re well versed in programming.
 Instead, why not take advantage of the existing solutions provided by a platform like WATI?

 Not only does WATI take care of creating, verifying, and managing your Business account in tandem with getting your own WhatsApp green check mark, it also provides the perfect environment for your team members to conduct all of the business's communications with clients from one place.

 Thanks to WATI’s Team Inbox and Dashboard, multiple agents can sign in at the same time and respond to customers’ queries, send/receive multimedia, or even set templates for quick replies to the most common questions.
 The platform offers detailed analysis of all the interactions in the form of pie charts, bar graphs, and bell curves.
 The 'Team Inbox' is also available on-the-go in the form of the WATI Business app.

 WATI also features a no-code chatbot builder that businesses can take advantage of.

 It was recently featured on ProductHunt as the #5 Product of the Day

 If you’d like to know more, do reach out to the WATI team.
-Or better yet, sign up for the platform and get the first look at all the perks provided by the WhatsApp Business API.
+Or better yet, sign up on the platform and try out the perks provided by the WhatsApp Business API.

 WATI is one of the products of Clare.AI, the startup and online tool combining artificial intelligence and machine learning with proprietary natural language processing technology to build high-quality, award-winning customer communication solutions.
 The company is trusted by multinational enterprises and Fortune 500 companies.